jnalon/fast-fourier-transform/ruby/README.md

 # Ruby Version

 This folder contains the Ruby version of the Discrete Fourier Transform.
-Ruby is another scripting language that bears a lot of resemblance with Python and others.
-It was created in 1995 because of the creator's dissatisfation with the way that object orientation was implemented by Perl.
-The resulting language is a little less free form than Perl, more readable and implements a lot of abstractions that are common in object oriented languages.
+[Ruby](http://ruby-lang.org/) is a scripting language created by Yukihiro Matsumoto, and bears a lot of resemblance with Python and others.
+It was created in 1995 because of the creator's dissatisfation with the way that object orientation was implemented by Perl (and any other scripting language at that time).
+The resulting language is freeform than Perl, more readable and implements a lot of abstractions that are common in object oriented languages.
 Particularly, there are a lot of syntax that resembles Smalltalk.

-Ruby was not very known, but got a lot of tracking with the creation of Ruby on Rails, a web development framework that turned creation of complex pages really easy.
-It caused a vast migration from Java to the language, and it didn't take long to receive contributions that made it a good choice for every kind of application.
-You can find more about the language on its [website](http://ruby-lang.org/)
+Ruby wasn't well known, and far from a mainstream language, until about 2005, when Ruby On Rails was released, a web development framework that turned creation of complex pages really easy.
+It was revolutionary at that time, incredibly easy to program, and had a lot of ideas that influenced the creation of similar frameworks for other languages.
+It caused a vast migration from Java, and it didn't take long to receive contributions that made it a good choice for every kind of application.
+You can find more about the language on its [website](http://ruby-lang.org/).

+The main philosophy in Ruby's design is stated as *Principle of Least Astonishment*, meaning that the language should behave in the less confusing way.
+This is recognized as a goal difficult to achieve, given that programmers come from different backgrounds, and each of them has a set of expectiations of what should be the behaviour of a language construct.
+According to the language creator, however, this means that, after you know Ruby well (or even not so well), whatever new features you find won't cause any surprise.

 ## Comments on the Language

-Script languages are, in general, easy to learn and to write in, but have decreased performance.
-Ruby is no exception, but it is a lot faster now than it was on my first experiments with it.
-Recent versions of the language implemented a just-in-time compiler, and that might be the reason its efficiency are improved.

-The syntax is very clean and objective, and the resulting code is very easy to read.
-Ruby designed followed what was called the *principle of least surprise*, in general associated with user interface.
-It means that, if you know Ruby well (or maybe even not so well), then a line of code should do what you *expect* it to do.
-Of course, that is an unrealistic expectation, but Ruby does it well.
+My first experiments with Ruby date to the 1.6 or maybe 1.8 era, and I was incredibly disappointed at how slow it was.
+I'm glad to find out that this is not an issue anymore: Ruby runs fast (as fast as possible for an interpreted scripting language) and get the job done.
+Also, its standard and contributed libraries have grown significantly, and it is now easy to develop in.

+If you know any programming languages, Ruby won't have any surprise for you at first.
+Every standard construct (from variables to loops) work exactly as expected, so you will be able to produce code -- even good code -- in your first attempts.
+Of course (as any other language), Ruby offers more than that.
+Since one of its goals was to develop an *object oriented* scripting language, you will probably find out a lot of power in writing code in that way.

+The programs in this folder might not have a lot of object orientation in it, but that's because the Fourier transform works more as an operator than as an object.
+This means that it will be better implemented as a set of functions instead of an instance of a class.
+Fortunatelly, Ruby gives full support for first class functions, so that wasn't a problem.

 ## The Programs